-The Samsung Galaxy S23 series, including the Galaxy S23 Plus and Galaxy S23 Ultra, have quickly become some of the best Samsung phones, best Android phones and best phones overall that we've tested.
-But the Galaxy S24 sounds like it'll improve on these already capable handsets with enhanced performance, better camera hardware and more.
+The Samsung Galaxy S23 series — which includes the Galaxy S23 Plus and Galaxy S23 Ultra — not only features some of the best Samsung phones, but also the best Android phones and best phones overall that we've tested.
+Still, the Galaxy S24 sounds like it'll improve on these already capable handsets with enhanced performance, better camera hardware and more.

 We've rounded up the rumors so far for the Galaxy S24 series below, and we'll keep updating this page as more appear.
 We've also included the changes we'd like the Galaxy S24 to make from the S23, so if any Samsung engineers are reading, we hope you'll consider our notes.